dovecot/core/INSTALL.md

 Once everything is configured, start Dovecot by running "dovecot" binary.

-See Wiki for more information about configuration.
-If you're in a hurry, go at least through [http://wiki2.dovecot.org/QuickConfiguration](http://wiki2.dovecot.org/QuickConfiguration)
+See the [Online documentation](https://doc.dovecot.org/configuration_manual/) for more information about configuration.
+If you're in a hurry, go at least through [Quick Configuration](https://doc.dovecot.org/configuration_manual/quick_configuration/).

 SSL/TLS
 =======